 Cochem: Three Cool Things

 1. Visit the Altstadt.
 Cochem’s old city ranks right up there in terms of archetypal German altstadts.
 We’re talking shops, markets, weinprobes and hearty restaurants.
 There are medieval towers, battlements, and city walls.
 And, of course, every visitor will love the half-timbered buildings nestled shoulder to shoulder along a narrow strip of river bank.
-You’ll find brightly-colored buildings, flower boxes, summer table umbrellas and just the right amount of architectural asymmetry.
+You’ll find brightly-colored buildings, flower boxes, and just the right amount of architectural asymmetry.
 Wander.
 Stop for a drink if you’d like.
 But just enjoy it.

 3. Get wet and wild at the Moselbad.
 Cochem has an excellent swimming complex with a sprawling outdoor pool area on the banks of the river.
 This is the perfect place to visit any time of year.
 If the day shapes up as hot, make a reservation and bring your swimsuits.
 If you’re there during the colder months, then the indoor portion – with its crazy slides of all shapes and sizes – is a blast for the whole family.

 The One Thing You Have to See: Cochem Castle

 Though Germany is the land of many castles, you have to see Reichsburg Cochem.
 It is one of Germany’s most beautiful and iconic castles, and the walk up to it through the Altstadt is worth the trip alone.

 The Reichsburg is also cool for a reason you might not expect.
 After having been reduced to ruins by 17th-century French soldiers, the castle was renovated in the 19th century after being purchased on the cheap by a Berlin businessman who was descended from French refugees.
 The renovation is actually what makes this castle so amazing: you can experience the full glory of a non-ruined German river castle.

 Guided tours are available daily in English.
 The castle also has a great restaurant that is open from 10 a.m. to 6 p.m.